Looking for support for your finance function? Book a time with an expert.

 Economic Resilience

-Organizations with larger market share tend to weather market downturns more effectively.
+Organizations with a larger market share tend to weather market downturns more effectively.
 During economic contractions, market leaders typically:

 • Maintain stronger customer loyalty and retention